We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Original Medicare doesn’t cover hearing aids.
 Some Medicare Advantage Part C plans may cover them, though.

-- Does my plan cover hearing aids?
+• Does my plan cover hearing aids?

-- Does my plan include a stipend for the purchase of hearing aids?
+• Does my plan include a stipend for the purchase of hearing aids?
 If yes, is the stipend per ear?

-- Can I use my stipend or claim a benefit for any kind of hearing aid?
+• Can I use my stipend or claim a benefit for any kind of hearing aid?
 Or is coverage only for specific models?

-- Is there anything else I need to know about coverage eligibility (e.g., does the degree of hearing loss play a role in coverage amount)?
+• Is there anything else I need to know about coverage eligibility (e.g., does the degree of hearing loss play a role in coverage amount)?

 Never buy hearing aids assuming your insurance will cover them.
-Most insurance providers require you to go through a process before filing a medical device claim, including getting a cost estimate, before they can guarantee any kind of coverage.
+Most insurance companies require you to go through a process before filing a medical device claim, including getting a cost estimate, before they can guarantee any kind of coverage.

-- Deals at some stores.
-Many people report getting better-than-expected deals through wholesale clubs and at big-box stores.
+• Deals at some stores: Many people report getting better-than-expected deals through wholesale clubs and at big-box stores.

-- Certain Medicare coverage.
-If you know you need hearing aids and are eligible for Medicare, shop for a Part C plan that covers the cost or partial cost of hearing aids.
+• Certain Medicare coverage: If you know you need hearing aids and are eligible for Medicare, shop for a Part C plan that covers the cost or partial cost of hearing aids.

-- HSA or FSA, with insurance coverage.
-If you currently have a high deductible health insurance plan, you may be able to benefit from using a health savings account (HSA) or flexible spending account (FSA) so you can pay for your hearing aids with pretax dollars.
+• HSA or FSA, with insurance coverage: If you currently have a high deductible health insurance plan, you may be able to benefit from using a health savings account (HSA) or flexible spending account (FSA) so you can pay for your hearing aids with pretax dollars.

-- Ask for the itemized breakdown of costs.
-Ask your hearing aid dispenser to give you the unbundled breakdown of costs for your hearing aids.
+• Ask for the itemized breakdown of costs: Ask your hearing aid dispenser to give you the unbundled breakdown of costs for your hearing aids.
 If there are items you feel you do not need, do not buy them.

-- Choosing basic models.
-Eliminate expensive bells and whistles, such as Bluetooth capability and voice recognition.
+• Choosing basic models: Eliminate expensive bells and whistles, such as Bluetooth capability and voice recognition.

-- Clubs, organizations, or associations you may be part of.
-Check to see whether organizations you belong to, such as your school’s alumni club, provide discounts on hearing aids.
+• Clubs, organizations, or associations you may be part of: Check to see whether organizations you belong to, such as your school’s alumni club, provide discounts on hearing aids.

-- Insights from healthcare professionals.
-If cost is a barrier, talk with your doctor, nurse, or audiologist.
+• Insights from healthcare professionals: If cost is a barrier, talk with your doctor, nurse, or audiologist.
 They may be able to identify affordable hearing aids that are priced within your budget.
-They also may be able to point you toward leasing options that allow you to make low monthly payments rather than paying the whole sum upfront.
+They also may be able to point you toward leasing options that allow you to make low monthly payments rather than paying the whole sum up front.

 Some hearing aid manufacturers provide payment plans that allow you to make monthly payments over a set amount of time, such as 1 year.

-Be wary of “healthcare credit cards.”
+Be wary of healthcare credit cards.
 These may have terms that make it hard to manage or to pay back, such as interest rates that change and are high.

 Organizations like Help America Hear work with people of all ages who have limited resources.

 Untreated hearing loss can have severe effects on quality of life, especially in older adults.
+A 2012 study links untreated hearing loss to:

-- loneliness
+• loneliness

-- isolation
+• isolation

-- dependence
+• dependence

-- frustration
+• frustration

 Untreated hearing loss can make it difficult to interact with others, causing people to isolate themselves socially.
-If you’re struggling to hear like you once did, you might also find yourself being quick to anger when you’re not easily understood.

 Using hearing aids can help people maintain independence.
 Since they eliminate a barrier to effective communication, hearing aids can enhance the social lives of people with hearing issues.
 They can also restore simple pleasures, like listening to music.